Joerg-Schultz/PythonKurs/README.md

 # Day 4

+## Classes

+- In Python, there is no existence of “Private” instance variables
+- use robot class to introduce concept
+- use protein + domain classes to show
+  - a class inside a class
+  - encapsulation

+**Exercise** Classes and Objects

+**Exercise** implement robot class

+**Exercise** let the up regulated genes finder return a list of Protein objects **Exercise (Optional)** let the fasta parser return a list of Protein objects

+### Inheritance

+Depending on how much time we have, show a Robot with a light on its head

+- `class Student(Person)`
+- `super()`

+# Day 5

 ## Modules / Packages

 A package is a collection of Python modules: while a module is a single Python file,